 These assets or liabilities are initially recognised at fair value (excluding transaction costs recognised directly in the income statement) and subsequently remeasured at fair value.
-Changes in fair value are recognised in the income statement under "Net income from financial instruments held for trading".
+Changes in fair value are recognised in profit and loss under "Net result on financial instruments held for trading".
 Interest received or paid on non-derivative instruments is recognised under "Interest income" or "Interest expense".
 Dividends are included under "Dividend income".
 All derivative financial instruments with a positive (negative) replacement value are considered as "financial assets (liabilities) held for trading", with the exception of hedging derivatives which are classified as "Hedging financial instruments" (see section 5.3.4.1.6).
 Derivatives are recorded at their fair value at the inception of the transaction and subsequently measured at fair value.
 Changes in fair value are recognised in "Net gains on financial instruments held for trading" for trading derivatives and in "Net income from hedge accounting" for other derivatives.
-Interest received or paid onderivative instruments is recorded under "Interest income" or "Interest expense".
+Interest received or paid on-derivative instruments is recorded under "Interest income" or "Interest expense".